-Making a Complaint
+Making a Complaint: Enforcement

 Students are encouraged to report claims or incidences of bullying, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any staff member with whom the student is comfortable speaking.
 A student may choose to report to a person of the student's same sex.
+Complaints will be kept confidential to the extent possible given the need to investigate.
+Students who make good faith complaints will not be disciplined.